-About the possibilities mentioned, many programs such as Word or OpenOffice offer the possibility to insert Unicode characters from tables.
+Beyond the mentioned possibilities, many programs such as Microsoft Word or OpenOffice offer the possibility to insert Unicode characters from tables.
 In this case, of course, you do not have to search for the character code.
-Typically, you can call the function with "Insert > Symbol" or "Insert > Special Character".
+Typically, you can find the function with "Insert > Symbol" or "Insert > Special Character".
 Then a window opens that contains all the available characters of a font.
 Either you go through all of these characters, or refine your search by selecting certain characters (such as Cyrillic letters or punctuation marks) in the options.
 You can also use this window to get an overview about which characters are present in what fonts.
-Often, there is the possibility to define keyboard shortcuts for inidividual characters from this window.
-With this, you can easily access to frequently used characters without using the character table.
+Often, there is the possibility to define keyboard shortcuts for individual characters from this window.
+With this, you can easily access frequently used characters without using the character table.

 Custom Keyboard Layout